Hormone replacement therapy (HRT)

 - Three-monthly cyclical HRT.
 You take oestrogen every day and add progestogen for 14 days every 13 weeks.
 You’ll usually bleed every three months.

-The best way for you to take HRT will depend on whether you are postmenopausal or perimenopausal, and what type of HRT you’d prefer.
+The best way for you to take HRT will depend on whether you’re postmenopausal or perimenopausal, and what type of HRT you’d prefer.
 Your doctor will discuss with you what the best method is for you.

 Tibolone

-Tibolone mimics the effects of oestrogen and progesterone.
+Tibolone is another type of hormone replacement therapy; it mimics the effects of oestrogen and progesterone.
 It also has weak androgenic (male hormone) properties.
-You take tibolone every day.
+As a result, in some people, it can improve libido.
+You take tibolone as a tablet every day.
 Your doctor will only prescribe tibolone if you haven’t had a period for 12 months.
 The brand name of tibolone is Livial.

 Talk to your GP about which type of HRT is best for you or any other questions about the menopause.